AlvaroMaceda/calculadora-judicial/README.md

 ### Requirements

 To run this project you will need a postgressql server.
 There is a docker container created if you want to use it; in that case you will need to have docker and docker-compose installed in your system.
+You will need to install libpq-dev for building pg gem.

+For development you can also work with sqlite3.
+If you want to use it, just uncomment the corresponding lines on .env file.

 #### Preparing